saumyabhatnagar1/react-native-geotag-image/README.md

 # react-native-geotag-image

-A react native package for geo tagging the images with coordinates and address.
+A react native android package for geo tagging the images with coordinates and address.

 ## Installation